open-mmlab/Amphion/README.md

 In addition to the specific generation tasks, Amphion includes several **vocoders** and **evaluation metrics**.
 A vocoder is an important module for producing high-quality audio signals, while evaluation metrics are critical for ensuring consistent metrics in generation tasks.
 Moreover, Amphion is dedicated to advancing audio generation in real-world applications, such as building **large-scale datasets** for speech synthesis.

 ## 🚀 News
+- **2024/08/28**: Welcome to join Amphion's [Discord channel](https://discord.com/invite/ZxxREr3Y) to stay connected and engage with our community!
 - **2024/08/27**: *The Emilia dataset is now publicly available!* Discover the most extensive and diverse speech generation dataset with 101k hours of in-the-wild speech data now at [![hf](https://img.shields.io/badge/%F0%9F%A4%97%20HuggingFace-Dataset-yellow)](https://huggingface.co/datasets/amphion/Emilia-Dataset) or [![OpenDataLab](https://img.shields.io/badge/OpenDataLab-Dataset-blue)](https://opendatalab.com/Amphion/Emilia)! 👑👑👑
 - **2024/07/01**: Amphion now releases **Emilia**, the first open-source multilingual in-the-wild dataset for speech generation with over 101k hours of speech data, and the **Emilia-Pipe**, the first open-source preprocessing pipeline designed to transform in-the-wild speech data into high-quality training data with annotations for speech generation! [![arXiv](https://img.shields.io/badge/arXiv-Paper-COLOR.svg)](https://arxiv.org/abs/2407.05361) [![hf](https://img.shields.io/badge/%F0%9F%A4%97%20HuggingFace-Dataset-yellow)](https://huggingface.co/datasets/amphion/Emilia) [![demo](https://img.shields.io/badge/WebPage-Demo-red)](https://emilia-dataset.github.io/Emilia-Demo-Page/) [![readme](https://img.shields.io/badge/README-Key%20Features-blue)](preprocessors/Emilia/README.md)
 - **2024/06/17**: Amphion has a new release for its **VALL-E** model!
 It uses Llama as its underlying architecture and has better model performance, faster training speed, and more readable codes compared to our first version. [![readme](https://img.shields.io/badge/README-Key%20Features-blue)](egs/tts/VALLE_V2/README.md)